windwhiterain/Elf/readme.md

     ```json
       {
         "dependency": [
-          {"git": "a valid git-link of the dependent plugin from where it will be download",}
+          {"git": "a valid git-url of the dependent plugin from where it will be download",}
         ],
         "version":[0,0,1],
         "name": "template",